isabella232/dynamic-media-classic.en-1/help/linking-ecatalog-web-page.md

 # Linking an eCatalog to a web page{#linking-an-ecatalog-to-a-web-page}

 Your web sites and applications access Dynamic Media Image Server content, including eCatalogs, by way of URL strings or embedded code.
 These URL strings are activated during the publishing process.
-To place the URL string or embedded code for your eCatalog in your web pages and applications, you copy it from the Scene7 Publishing System.
+To place the URL string or embedded code for your eCatalog in your web pages and applications, you copy it from Dynamic Media Classic.

 >[!NOTE]
 >